| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 specify an option containing whitespace or a backslash.

-This variable specifies the surrounding markers use to highlight the matching text.
+GREP_COLORThis variable specifies the surrounding markers use to highlight the matching text.
 The default is control ascii red.

-These variables specify the LC_COLLATE
+LC_ALL LC_COLLATE LANGThese variables specify the LC_COLLATE locale, which determines

 the collating sequence used to interpret range expressions like